 A group of Drake law students recently helped cast doubt on the reliability of eyewitness identification in an experiment where they misidentified a thief.

-New York Times’ U.S. Supreme Court journalist to speak at Drake Law
+Law School to host New York Times’ U.S. Supreme Court journalist

-Adam Liptak, Supreme Court correspondent of the New York Times, will lead Drake University’s Constitution Day celebration Tuesday, Sept.
+Adam Liptak will lead Drake’s Constitution Day celebration Tuesday, Sept.
 15, with a lecture on "The Roberts Court in the Obama Era: A Reporter's Reflections."